 Today, Nemea is also known as one of the most important wine-producing regions in Greece.
 The production of red wine from Nemea is truly famous.
 Therefore, the private wine tour will take you not only to the archaeological site of the region that is nice to see but also to the winery that will truly amaze you.

 Nemea lies at an altitude of 250 to 800 meters and the most predominant variety cultivated here is the red Agiorgitiko.

-Some of the other known varieties produced in the Nemea Wineries are: Plagion, Argous, Pterotou, Peloponnesian, Corinthian, Plagion of Mountainous Corinthia, Klimenti and Iliou.
-These are red wines which are mostly known due to their strong aroma and fruity flavor.
+Some of the other known varieties produced in the Nemea Wineries are Plagion, Argous, Pterotou, Peloponnesian, Corinthian, Plagion of Mountainous Corinthia, Klimenti, and Iliou.
+These are red wines that are mostly known due to their strong aroma and fruity flavor.

 After the visit to the winery and the wine tasting, we will be driving towards Nafplion, the picturesque town in Argolis that was the first capital city of Greece.

 Nafplion is a wonderful small town, known for its narrow cobblestone streets with the numerous little shops that provide you with either local food and wine products or with amazing hand made objects and artifacts.